silexclouds/AnomalyDetection/README.md

 ---
 #### Use case 1: Analysis of fields with potential PSA occurences (based on trained datasets)
 + a.
-Extract field information (video)
+Extract field information
 + b.
-Launch Prediction Workflow (video)
+Launch Prediction Workflow

 #### Use case 2: Analysis of other potential anomalies.
 Required new trained datasets
 + a.
-Extract historical field information related to the crop anomaly and healthy fields (video)
+Extract historical field information related to the crop anomaly and healthy fields
 + b.
-Launch Training Workflow (video)
+Launch Training Workflow
 + c.
-Extract Field information for new prediction (video)
+Extract Field information for new prediction
 + d.
-Launch Prediction Workflow (video)
+Launch Prediction Workflow

 ----